JohannesBuchner/BXA/paper.md

 Bayesian inference provides a good solution in this setting.

-For parameter estimation, Bayesian inference updates an initial state of information using the data into a new state (posterior probability distribution).
+For parameter estimation, Bayesian inference updates an initial state of information using the data and a model into a new state (posterior probability distribution).
 In practice, Bayesian inference algorithms perform an approximation using sampling.
-Before BXA, used in X-ray spectral analysis have been limited to Markov Chain Monte Carlo (MCMC).
+Before BXA, Bayesian X-ray spectral analyses have been limited to versions of Markov Chain Monte Carlo (MCMC) that were difficult to initialise and tune.
-MCMC has limitations when models have multiple parameter peaks, which is common in the additive models typically considered in X-ray astronomy.
+MCMC also has limitations when models have multiple parameter peaks, which is common in the additive models typically considered in X-ray astronomy.

-Additionally, the previously implemented algorithms are difficult to initialise and tune.
-BXA uses nested sampling [@Skilling2004] to efficiently generate posterior samples, and can be substantially more efficient in low-dimensional settings ($d<10$).
+BXA uses nested sampling [@Skilling2004] to efficiently generate posterior samples.
 BXA does not require custom initialisation and proposal tuning, as nested sampling performs a global scan of the parameter space.
-This makes it easy to apply in large X-ray surveys with many objects, and in cases where many models should be compared.
+This makes it robust and easy to use in large X-ray surveys with many objects, and in cases where many models should be compared.
+BXA can also be substantially more efficient than MCMC in low-dimensional settings ($d<10$).
 With Bayesian inference and advanced sampling algorithms, low count data is also not a difficult special case anymore.

 Comparing astrophysical models is currently primarily performed either using likelihood ratio tests (F-test) or Monte Carlo simulations to evaluate goodness-of-fit measures.
-The former are often invalid, while the latter are computationally very expensive.
+The former are often invalid [@Protassov2002], while the latter are computationally very expensive.
 Bayesian model comparison provides an alternative approach, which is natural in Bayesian inference.
 BXA (via nested sampling) makes Bayesian model comparison computationally feasible.